-After a year of full timing in a Class a RV, we sat down to look at our RV living costs.
+After a year of full time RVing in a Class A motorhome, we sat down to look at our RV living costs.
 Some costs are calculated on an annual basis and other costs are calculated on a monthly average.
 RV living costs will vary depending on the number of people, pets, life style, spending habit, and other factors.
 We hope you find this information helpful as you plan for full time RVing.

 RV Living Costs: Full Time in a Motorhome for One Year